 Translational genomic oncology is becoming established internationally, including Australia where many New Zealand groups have close research links.
 Several overseas clinicians and researchers in this field have agreed to assist with this project.
 The project team will work with them to analyse overseas findings while being mindful of the differences and opportunities, including close collaboration with Māori, that the New Zealand environment offers.
 From this, it will develop a cohesive set of protocols and methods to integrate translational genomics into oncological practice.

-The project will involve staff at two universities, and leverage data already collected in National Science Challenge and Health Research Council funded projects.
+The project will leverage data already collected in National Science Challenge and Health Research Council funded projects.
 The project will involve clinical teams, including genetic counsellors, to ensure appropriate translation into clinical practice.

 - Development of protocols and pipelines to support clinical translational oncology